-The Salicaceae or Willow family as it is commonly called is a small world-wide family of perennial woody, flowering plants consisting of trees and shrubs.
-This is a small family with only about 54 genera approximately 1,200 species.
-In North America there are only 2 genera, Populus and Salix, which includes the willows, poplars, aspens and cottonwoods.
+The Salicaceae or Willow family as it is commonly called is a small world-wide family of perennial woody, flowering plants consisting of mostly trees and some shrubs.

 Salicaceae is native to mostly temperate regions within the northern hemisphere with greatest diversities toward the northern limits.
 Preferred habitats are riparian areas such as streams, lakes and other moist or wet areas, mostly in higher elevations especially mountains and mountain meadows.